Anakin m Popular Culture

 , Lucania being a region in southern Italy (of uncertain meaning).
 Luke was a doctor who travelled in the company of the apostle Paul

 .
 According to tradition, he was the author of the third gospel and Acts in the New Testament.
 He was probably of Greek ethnicity.
 He is considered a saint by many Christian denominations.... [more]

 Lyra f Astronomy

 The name of the constellation in the northern sky containing the star Vega.
 It is said to be shaped after the lyre of Orpheus.

-ORSON m English
+Orson m English

-From an English surname which was originally a nickname meaning "bear cub", from a diminutive of Norman French ors "bear"
+From a Norman nickname derived from a diminutive of Norman French ors "bear"

 , ultimately from Latin ursus

 .
 American actor and director Orson Welles (1915-1985) was a famous bearer of this name.